 May 26th Memorial Day: Specials on selected potted peonies at the nursery.
 This will be a great weekend to see the peonies this year.
 We anticipate tree peonies will peak around this time.

 Early June Blooms

 June 10th t0 22nd

-These projections are our best guess based on the current forecasts for the coming spring.
-If things really heat up in April, these bloom estimates will change.
+These projections are our best guess based on the current forecasts for the coming weather.
+It has been colder than average and the blooms are slow to develop this year.
 We will update our information as the season progresses.
-Feel free to email us at firstname.lastname@example.org or call (860) 283 1042 for up-to-date peony bloom information.
+Feel free to email us at email@example.com or call (860) 283 1042 for up-to-date peony bloom information.